DuPage County Premises Liability Attorneys

 Persons injured on the property of another party are not always entitled to compensation.
 For example, trespassers are generally not entitled to damages unless they can prove willful and wanton acts on the part of the property owner.
 For visitors and guests to pursue damages, they must show their injuries were caused by a property defect and the property owner or manager knew (or should have known) about the defect and failed to repair it.
 On the other hand, if a visitor or guest was already aware of (or should have been aware of) the defect and acted in an unsafe manner leading to injury, the owner may not be held liable.

 If you or a loved one has been injured resulting from unsafe premises, be sure to retain as much evidence as possible and speak with a seasoned premises liability lawyer immediately.
 These cases can be difficult to prove and it is important to take action sooner rather than later.

 The attorneys at Mevorah Law Offices LLC work tirelessly on behalf of clients to secure full compensation for their injuries.
 In addition, all of our personal injury cases are handled on a contingency fee basis, so if we take your case, we will not charge attorney fees unless we win.
 For a free, no obligation consultation, contact our lawyers today at 630-932-9100630-932-9100.
-We have five convenient offices serving the Chicago area including Lombard, Bloomingdale, St. Charles, Joliet, and downtown.
+We have five convenient offices serving the Chicago area including Lombard, Bloomingdale, St. Charles, Naperville, and downtown.